shiki-tak/finschia-sdk/docs/migrations/chain-upgrade-guide-044.md

 <!-- TODO: gentx does not read chain-id from config -->

 ```
-./build/simd keys add validator
+./build/rollupd keys add validator
-./build/simd add-genesis-account validator 5000000000stake --keyring-backend test
+./build/rollupd add-genesis-account validator 5000000000stake --keyring-backend test
-./build/simd gentx validator 1000000stake --chain-id test
+./build/rollupd gentx validator 1000000stake --chain-id test
-./build/simd collect-gentxs
+./build/rollupd collect-gentxs
 ```

-Now that our node is initialized and we are ready to start a new `simapp` chain, let's set up `cosmovisor` and the genesis binary.
+Now that our node is initialized and we are ready to start a new `l2app` chain, let's set up `cosmovisor` and the genesis binary.

 ### Cosmovisor Setup